BassimGh/CoronaJump/README.md

 ## The Game

-This game involves the player jumping up from platform to platform without falling while avoiding infected characters.
+Player jumps up from platform to platform without falling while avoiding infected characters.

 ### How does it work?